 The Counties of Los Angeles, San Diego, San Francisco, and Santa Clara are designated as APCs.
-APCs need not apply for Round 2 funding.
-The allocations are automatic provided that the County's NPLH program complies with all applicable NPLH Guideline requirements.
-An APC wishing to receive an advance of future round funding shall make a request to HCD per Guidelines Section 102 (e) (4).
+APCs need not apply for Round 3 funding.
+The allocations are automatic, provided that the County's NPLH program complies with all applicable NPLH Guideline requirements.
+Below are the Round 3 APC Allocations available under this NOFA.